These posts are dedicated to exploring the music and lives of Tabla players both young and old.

 In 1916, the year Ustad, Shaik Dawood Khan was born, India was in the midst of assisting the British in fighting the First World War.
 Two years earlier, in August of 1914, Britain declared war on Germany and began sending Indian troops, over a million of them, to Europe and the Middle East to help their cause.
 India’s economy suffered tremendously and, as in many times of war, inflation occurred.
 Dawood Khan was born into an India ruled by the British and struggling for its Independence.
 In 1915, the freedom fighter Tilak re-entered Indian politics in the Congress party, and India persisted in its road to become independent from British Rule.

 During the late nineteenth century, there were also many movements in the arts that related to emerging classes and political struggles over representation.
-Two musicologists in particular were at the forefront of musical revolution involving Hindustani music in particular: Bhatkande, and Palushkar (Bhakle 2007).
+Two musicologists in particular were at the forefront of musical revolution involving Hindustani music: Bhatkande and Palushkar (Bhakle 2007).
 Hindustani music was undergoing a transformation from court music to “North Indian classical music.”
-Since there were no more courts following the fall of the Mughals in 1857, hereditary Hindustani musicians were required to find new avenues for seeking patronage to support their music.
-Some continued to flourish in the court of the Nizam in Hyderabad, but most had to be adaptive in their strategies to survive.
-There was a new interest in theatre arts (including music), especially Marahastra, West India.
+Because of a decline in courtly patronage following the fall of the Mughals in 1857, hereditary Hindustani musicians were required to find new avenues to support their livelihoods.
+Some continued to flourish in the court of the Nizam of Hyderabad, but most had to be adaptive in their strategies to survive.
+There was a new interest in theatre arts (including music), especially in Marahastra, West India.

 It was through these performances that Dawood Khan was first exposed to music as a child.
-Although he did come from a musical family, his parents were extremely fond of music and took him to the theatre often.
+Although he did not come from a musical family, his parents were extremely fond of music and took him to the theatre often.
 Dawood Khan was born in the state of Maharastra on December 16, 1916.
-His life as a non-hereditary musician was a product of a new India, one that was rapidly changing from exclusive, self-contained groups, to a nation desiring to establish its independence and an identity separate from colonial rule.
-If Dawood Khan had been born during another period in Indian history, his mastery of the tabla and life as a musician would not have been possible.
-His life’s work is a direct reflection of the political conditions of his time as well as his intense dedication to riyaaz (practice).
+His life as a non-hereditary musician was a product of a new India, one that was rapidly changing from exclusive, self-contained groups, to a nation with a desire to establish its independence and identity separate from colonial rule.

-It is well known that the musicologists mentioned above, Palushkar and Bhatkande, had certain agendas in creating new arenas (i.e., music schools, something unheard of before their time) for Hindustani music while, consciously or not, taking power away from its current culture bearers: hereditary musicians of Muslim families.
-As Bhakle posits in her book though, hereditary musicians were extremely aware of these moves and were keen to adopt strategies that would allow them to continue as culture bearers.
-Even though music schools began to spring up everywhere in India in the late nineteenth and earlytwentieth centuries, the fact of the matter was that the true performers of the day were still shaped and “created” by hereditary masters of Muslim descent.
+Consciously or not, the new music schools created by the musicologists mentioned above, Palushkar and Bhatkande, aided in taking power away from its current culture bearers in Hindustani music, the hereditary musicians of Muslim families.
+As Bhakle posits in her book though, hereditary musicians were extremely aware of these moves and were keen to adopt new strategies that would allow them to continue to strive under these new contexts.
+Even though music schools began to spring up everywhere in India in the late nineteenth and early twentieth centuries, the fact of the matter was that the true performers of the day were still shaped and “created” by hereditary masters of Muslim descent.
 There was a period, which Dawood Khan comes out of, when these hereditary musicians began teaching students outside of their family.
 This is in conjunction with many other changes India was going through at the time, e.g., issues of caste, independence, world affairs, education, and religion alike.

 PART II – Instruction